 Typically, if your credit score is below 660, many lenders consider that “average” or “below average.”
 This could indicate to them that you’ve had some financial hiccups in the past—maybe a few late payments, missed bills, or even something as serious as bankruptcy.

-Can You Get a Home Loan with a Default or Bad Credit History?
+Can You Get a Home Loan With A Default or Bad Credit History?

 Yes, you absolutely can get a home loan even if you have defaults or a bad credit history.
 I know it might seem daunting, but it’s definitely possible.
 While the big banks might be hesitant, there are specialist lenders out there who are more than willing to help people who’ve had credit issues in the past.